Everest Base Camp Trek

-Our trip to Everest Base Camp are led by qualified Mountain Leaders and Guides.
+Our trip to Everest Base Camp are led by qualified Mountain Leaders and Guides on all trips of 4 participants or more.
 All of our leaders have a valid first aid certificate, a wealth of experience at altitude and are highly versed in recognising and dealing with the symptoms of altitude sickness.
 We are extremely careful in our selection of leaders, and make sure that not only are all of our staff known personally to us, but also that we choose the right leader for the right trip.
 With Adventure Base you will be looked after by someone whose experience in the Himalayas is second-to-none, and to whom your safety and wellbeing are paramount.

 Climate / Weather

 Our trips are designed to coincide with the end of the monsoon season, therefore optimising the weather and views – and the Rhododendrons are out.
 For the walk in, the weather is normally mild and the snow line sits around 5000m.
 If it is sunny, the days are usually warm so you are likely to be trekking into base camp in shorts or trekking trousers and a light fleece.
 However, you will need to carry waterproofs, and the evenings will be cool – down jackets are normal night time attire.